 A trans-sectoral way of thinking can also be applied across infrastructure projects.
-The construction of smart grids for electricity supplies, for example, should prompt the installation of communication networks at the same time.
-It is essential that the various industrial sectors become key users of the new infrastructure, so that its financial and social benefits can be fully realized.
+Communication systems installed at the same time as electricity networks, for example, can better leverage "smart grid" technologies.
+It is essential that the various industrial sectors become key anchor tenants of the new infrastructure, so that its financial and social benefits can be fully realized.
 As well as facilitating these moves through such measures as improving regulations, governments should show leadership by making sure that their various administrative departments work together to use the infrastructure and to create relevant and useful e-applications.